targetteal/o2-pt/rule-book.md

 The Outer Link role can be excluded or modified entirely with a _Restriction_.

-The Outer Link holds all _Circle_ un-delegated artifacts and accountabilities.
+The Outer Link holds all _Circle_ un-delegated _Artifacts_ and accountabilities.

 ## Core Roles Description